Error-404-UCD/eXAI/ReadMe.md

  docker build -t docker-exai .
 ```

 - Run the docker container.
 Here the port numbers are in the format > frontend_portnumber:docker_backend_portnumber.
-Make sure to write the frontend_port number in the React POST request URL (127.0.0.1:8000).
-Currently frontend_portnumber: 8000 and docker_backend_portnumber: 5000
+Make sure to write the frontend_port number in the React POST request URL (127.0.0.1:5000).
+HERE frontend_portnumber= 5000 and docker_backend_portnumber= 5000

 ```
- docker run -p 8000:5000 docker-exai
+ docker run -p 5000:5000 docker-exai
 ```
 - Wait for the model to train and the server to start.
 It will display a localhost URL.
 Note that the port number of this URL is connected to the exposed docker_backend_portnumber.